Jerry Lynch: Early years

-Lynch was born on July 17, 1930 in Bay City, Michigan, where he attended Bay City Central High School.
+Lynch was born on July 17, 1930, in Bay City, Michigan, where he attended Bay City Central High School.
 He began his pro career as a 19-year-old with the Class C Greenville (Miss.)
 Bucks of the Cotton States League in 1950 before the New York Yankees acquired his contract.
 After two years in the military, he returned to lead the Class B Piedmont League in batting average (.333), slugging percentage (.592), hits (180), triples (22) and RBI (133).
 Despite his obvious potential, there was little chance for advancement to the veteran-laden Yankees parent club, and the Pirates selected him in the Rule 5 Draft after the season.

-Lynch made his MLB debut with the Pirates on April 15, 1954 in a 7-4 loss to the Brooklyn Dodgers at Ebbets Field.
+Lynch made his MLB debut with the Pirates on April 15, 1954, in a 7–4 loss to the Brooklyn Dodgers at Ebbets Field.
 Starting in right field and batting third, he had one hit in four trips to the plate.
 His first hit came off pitcher Russ Meyer, a two-run single in the ninth inning.

 A semi-regular in his first two seasons, Lynch was held back by injuries that resulted in a late start to the 1956 campaign, when he appeared in only 19 games.
 The Reds claimed him in the Rule 5 Draft in the off-season.
 Lynch returned to the Pirates in 1963 in a trade that sent outfielder Bob Skinner to the Reds.
-It was there that Pirates broadcaster Jim Woods referred to him as The Allison Park Sweeper because of his suburban residence and quick, effective bat.
+It was there that team broadcaster Jim Woods referred to him as The Allison Park Sweeper because of his suburban Pittsburgh residence and machine-like efficiency at the plate.

 Lynch struck his final homer on August 12, 1966, a pinch-hit solo blast against the Reds that tied the score in the ninth inning of an eventual 14-11 victory in Cincinnati.
-It marked his final at-bat at Crosley Field, were he hit more homers (46) than any other ballpark.
+It marked his final at-bat at Crosley Field, where he hit more homers (46) than any other ballpark.
 The Pirates released him after the season.